Rohit-Alex/Tsuki-No-Me/README.md

     -> flat() -> creates a new array with all sub-array elements concatenated into it recursively up to the specified depth.
     -> slice() -> same as string method
     -> indexOf(element) -> returns 1st index of element.
 If not found returns -1
-    -> lastIndexOf() ->  returns 1st index of element from last.
+    -> lastIndex() ->  returns 1st index of element from last.
 If not found returns -1 -> includes(searchVal) -> returns true if searchVal found in array else false.

     Note: These 4 above methods can't be applied to array of objects or array of arrays i.e.(array of non-primitive types)